Bubblin-Superbooks/we/interim/prepared.markdown

 "Quickly!
 Please!
 Quickly…  into your offic…  must tell everythin…  right awa…  I am glad that yo…

-It may be terrible that it should be you to who…  But it is good, it is good
+It may be terrible that it should be you to who…  But it is good, it is good"

-"

 He, too, knew her; this made it even more tormenting for me.
 But perhaps he, too, would tremble when he heard